gabrielmoris/docker/deployment-examples/README.md

 - Go to up and choose the container mongodb.
 Scroll to STORAGE AND LOGGING and in Mount points choose the one I created an path \<container name \>/db
 - Click update and Create.
 Then in "Actions" I choose "Update Service", I check the Force New Deployment, "Skip to review" and "Update Service"

-7. It would be more covenient in production if we use Mongo Atlas instead of another container
+6b.
+It would be more covenient in production if we use Mongo Atlas instead of another container

 - Build a new cluster
 - Connect to the new container in `/backend/app.js` using from monto the connection endpoint: `mongodb+srv://{process.env.MONGODB_USERNAME}:${process.env.MONGODB_PASSWORD}@$${process.env.MONGODB_URL}/${process.env.MONGODB_DATABASE}?retryWrites=true&w=majority`
-- Delete the mongo container, the depends_on mongodb, and the volumes in docker-compose
+- Delete the mongo container If I did, the depends_on mongodb, and the volumes in docker-compose
 - Go in Mongo atlas to network address and allow access to the ip or to all
 - Reupload the Image in docker hub. `docker build -t goals-node ./backend` `docker tag goals-node gabrielcmoris/goals-node` `docker push  gabrielcmoris/goals-node`
-- delete the volume and the container of docker in ECS.
+- delete the volume and the container of docker in ECS if I did.
   - Click in Task Definitions > Goals > click in last Task definition > Create new revision
   - delete mongo container, volume, go to EFS and delete the EFS as well, go to EC2 > Security Groups > Delete the security group of the EFS
 - Change the ENV.
 Click in container Goals-backend
 - Accept, Click Actions > Update Service > check Force Deployment > Skip to review > Update Service

+7. Add Frontend

+- Create the `Dockerfile.prod` to create 2 environments: dev/prod.
+Prod needs the build proccess and serve the files to the browser
+- We will need a **multi-stage build**:
+  -